camba1/langChainDemo/README.md

 The repo is organized as follows:
 - **app**: Contains the main application as well as most of the examples of this demo
+  - **agent.py**: Uses an agent and tools for addition, multiplication and exponentiation tools to allow LLM to perform math
+  - **multichain.py**: Contains two chains:
+    - **Chain with back**: Show how to set up a fallback chain in case there is an error in the main chain
+    - **Routable chain**: Uses a routing chain to send the user's query to the appropriate 'expert' chain
+  - **openRouter.py**: Shows how you can use LangChain with OpenRouter, which exposes a number of models using the OpenAI API
+  - **rag.py**: Create a simple RAG chain to query the document in the app/data directory
+  - **server.py**: Main code to run the FastAPI webServer.
+Contains all the different application routes
 - **doc/images**: Images included in this document
 - **Evaluation**: Sample evaluation script.
 Note that you will need to modify the model name and dataset name as well as providing you our OpenRouter API key to use this example.